-IMAGINE UBC 2024 ORIENTATION LEADER - SALA
+IMAGINE UBC 2025 ORIENTATION LEADER - Faculty of Forestry

 Position Description

 Imagine UBC and the University's first year transition programs serve as new students' formal welcome to the University, an invocation to the learning community they have joined.
 Imagine UBC helps students begin to find and build a community at UBC, feel supported from their first day on campus and through their first year, and provides a beginning to a learning experience that will challenge, stimulate and prepare them to achieve their goals, use their strengths and meet the challenges of our local and global communities.